Chapter 2 Basics of ggplot2 and Correlation Plot

 color = class), shape = 17)

-• Notice that the color is different for each group because it is inside the function aes().
-However, all the points are triangle because we have typed shape = 17 outside the function aes().
+coloris different for each group because it is inside the functionaes().
+However, all the points are triangle because we have typedshape = 17outside the functionaes(). - Exercise: try changing the shape of the points to the circle with the border.

 Exercise: try changing the shape of the points to the circle with the border.

-• When shape = 19, the shape is the circle without the border.
+shape = 19, the shape is the circle without the border. - When

-• When shape = 20, the shape is the small circle without the border.
+shape = 20, the shape is the small circle without the border. - When

 ggplot(data = mpg) +